salma-nyagaka/FastFoodFastAPi/README.md

 Fast food fast is a fast food delivery application

 # How it Works
-User can signin/signout from the app.
+-User can signin/signout from the app.
-User can an order for food.
+-User can an order for food.
-User can get a history list of orders.
+-User can get a history list of orders.
-Admin can get all user orders
+-Admin can get all user orders
-Admin can get a specific order.
+-Admin can get a specific order.
-Admin can uppdate the status of an order.
+-Admin can uppdate the status of an order.
-Admin and user can get the menu.
+-Admin and user can get the menu.
-Add food option to the menu.
+-Add food option to the menu.

 ## Prerequisite